Gabeeh94/Economic-Freedom-Regression/README.md

 Our final model would be: y = 42.9777x² - 3854.5294x + 8.99e+04

 Conclusion: We can state that there is a statistically significant relationship between GDP per capita by purchasing power parity and the Heritage Foundation's economic freedom score.
 The explanation of the proposed heteroscedasticity is that a relatively free economy is a necessary condition for economic development, but the time that measures have been applied greatly influence the current state of GDP per Capita.
-To give an example, Estonia has high economic freedom but is a relatively poor country compared to Japan which is lower in the economic freedom ranking.
-However, the liberal reforms in Estonia were taken in the 1990s, while Japan has been since the end of the 2nd
+To give an example, Estonia has high economic freedom but it is a relatively poor country compared to Japan which is lower in the economic freedom ranking.
+However, the liberal reforms in Estonia were taken in the 1990s, while Japan has been integrated to the world since the end of the 2nd World War.